 What’s really nice around the holidays is that you can find everything at the market that you can imagine: green shell mussels, crab, lobsters, the squid tentacles (calamari) that I must have because they are so tender and look really extra cool in my pot.

-Cioppino or Zuppa Di Pesce is a rustic seafood soup actually created in San Francisco, that consists of seafood cooked in a tomato broth with lots of herbs and garlic.
+Zuppa Di Pesce is a rustic seafood soup actually created in San Francisco, that consists of seafood cooked in a tomato broth with lots of herbs and garlic.

 I’m sure that every family has their own variation of this zuppa di pesce that includes their favorite sea creatures.
 It can be salmon and swordfish or your favorite shellfish.